-→ Operation of the Supervisory Board
+Operation of the Supervisory Board

-Company bylaws define and specify the terms and conditions governing the composition of the Supervisory Board.
+The company bylaws define and specify the terms and conditions governing the composition of the Supervisory Board.
 The main provisions are the following:

-Supervisory Board members, the number of which can never fall below the legal threshold nor exceed the legal limit, are appointed in accordance with the conditions specified by law for a term of office of six years.
+Supervisory Board members, the number of which can never fall below the legal threshold nor exceed the legal limit, are appointed in accordance with the conditions specified by law for a term of office of four years.
+By exception and solely to enable the implementation or maintenance of staggered terms of office, the Ordinary General Meeting may appoint one or more members of the Supervisory Board for a term of one, two or three years.